 An HRMS system includes modules for monitoring and managing employee records, such as performance, engagement and satisfaction, while a HRIS assists with the management of human resource data, e.g. HR payroll, time and attendance, benefits administration, job information, contact information etc. Regardless of the type, HR software is used to __help businesses automate human resources processes.

 They can be either cloud-based or on-premise.
 In this webcast, we'll talk about cloud-based systems because that's the way that most businesses are moving these days.
-It's a lot more flexible to run a cloud-based system, especially when operating across multiple regions.
+It's more flexible to run a web-based system, especially when operating across multiple regions.

-For employees, the top benefits of having an HR system are the following:
+For employees, the top benefits are:

 For the managers:

 Most importantly, for HR departments who are the owners of the system:

 If you haven't started the planning phrase, check out our white paper Modernizing Employee Performance Management in Medium and Large Organizations to help you kick-off your project plan before implementation.